kappa-db/kappa-core/README.md

 entries.
 This will trigger your database's materialized views to process these new entries to update themselves and reflect the latest state.

-Because this is all built on [hypercore](hypercore), replication can be done over an encrypted channel.
+Because this is all built on [hypercore][hypercore], replication can be done over an encrypted channel.

 Thanks for reading!
 You can also try the [kappa-core